marmotgraph/marmotgraph-core/docs/api/queryAPI.md

 # The Query API

-The Query API is one of the most powerful components of the EBRAINS Knowledge Graph when it comes to consumption of metadata.
+The Query API is one of the most powerful components of the MarmotGraph when it comes to consumption of metadata.

 Whilst the [instances API](instances.html) is perfect for interacting with individual entities on the graph, many use-cases for consuming the metadata involves graph traversals, which means that the information of multiple linked instances